YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Focused hairline touch up target during consultation

-Can touch up surgery hide a weak first result?
+Touch up surgery cannot always hide a weak first result

 Sometimes it can improve the appearance, but it should not be used to cover a diagnosis that was never made.
 Poor survival, poor planning, donor depletion, wrong graft direction, or ongoing native hair loss must be understood first.